Eduard Shevardnadze: Death and funeral

 Shevardnadze spent his last years living quietly at his mansion house in the outskirts of Tbilisi.
 As his health deteriorated, his involvement in public life became much reduced.
 After a long illness, he died at the age of 86 on 7 July 2014.

-Georgia's Former president Giorgi Margvelashvili and Prime Minister Irakli Garibashvili extended condolences to his family members.
-Margvelashvili described him as "one of the distinguished politicians of the 20th century, who participated in dismantling of the Soviet system".
-He added, "He was also playing a serious role in creation of new Georgia and in development of our western course".
+Georgia's president Giorgi Margvelashvili and Prime Minister Irakli Garibashvili extended condolences to his family members.
+Margvelashvili described him as "one of the distinguished politicians of the 20th century, who participated in the dismantling of the Soviet system".
+He added, "He was also playing a serious role in the creation of new Georgia and in the development of our western course".
 Garibashvili said Shevardnadze's "contribution was especially important in establishing Georgia's geopolitical role in the modern world.
 Eduard Shevardnadze was a politician of international significance, who made a great contribution to end the Cold War and to establish new world order."
-Former President Mikheil Saakashvili, who overthrew Shevardnadze in the 2003 Rose Revolution, offered condolences and said Shevardnadze was "a significant figure for the Soviet empire and for post-Soviet Georgia".
-Saakashvili said his government did not start a criminal prosecution against Shevardnadze, despite calls by some politicians and parts of society, out of "respect to the President's institution".
+Former President Mikheil Saakashvili, who overthrew Shevardnadze in the 2003 Rose Revolution, offered condolences and said Shevardnadze was "a significant figure for the Soviet empire and for post-Soviet Georgia."
+Saakashvili said his government did not start a criminal prosecution against Shevardnadze, despite calls by some politicians and parts of society, out of "respect to the President's institution."

 Among others, Russian President Vladimir Putin and U.S. Secretary of State John Kerry offered condolences.
-Kerry credited Shevardnadze with playing "an instrumental role" in bringing about the end of the Cold War, a reduction of "the risk of nuclear confrontation" as the Soviet Union's Foreign Minister, ensuring "the sovereignty and territorial integrity of [Georgia] during the 1990s" as President of Georgia and putting the country "on its irreversible trajectory toward Euro-Atlantic integration".
+Kerry credited Shevardnadze with playing "an instrumental role" in bringing about the end of the Cold War, a reduction of "the risk of nuclear confrontation" as the Soviet Union's Foreign Minister, ensuring "the sovereignty and territorial integrity of [Georgia] during the 1990s" as President of Georgia and putting the country "on its irreversible trajectory toward Euro-Atlantic integration."

 Shevardnadze was accorded a state funeral on 13 July 2014, which was attended by the Georgian political leaders and foreign dignitaries, including the former US Secretary of State James Baker and former German Foreign Minister Hans-Dietrich Genscher.
-After a service at the Holy Trinity Cathedral of Tbilisi, Shevardnadze was buried next to his late wife Nanuli Shevardnadze at the Krtsanisi residence in Tbilisi.
+After a service at the Holy Trinity Cathedral of Tbilisi, Shevardnadze was buried next to his late wife, Nanuli Shevardnadze, at the Krtsanisi residence in Tbilisi.